maraatech/zivid-ros/README.md

 # Zivid ROS driver

-This is the official ROS driver for [Zivid 3D cameras](https://www.zivid.com/).
+This is a fork the official ROS driver for [Zivid 3D cameras](https://www.zivid.com/) with the URDF of the Zivid camera added.
+Will be used until the official Zivid package supports the URDF.

 [![Build Status][ci-badge]][ci-url]